10 Award-Winning Flowers That Hummingbirds Adore

 Grow Purple Wave petunia (Petunia x hybrida, 1995 winner).
 This highly popular variety has flower power to spare.
 The abundance of iridescent purple blossoms draws both hummingbirds and bees.
 Even better, it was recently improved for earlier bloom time and slightly larger flowers without sacrificing the eye-catching color.

 Why we love it: This petunia has a vigorous spreading growth pattern.
 Use it as a ground cover or to design an astounding hanging basket.
+Learn why wave petunia plants blow other petunias out of the water.

 Are male hummingbirds territorial at feeders and flowers?